Best of Switzerland’s Christmas Markets

 This post will tell you which are the Switzerland´s best Christmas markets, as well as their location and times.
 So many are worth a visit, but you can’t go wrong with the markets on this list.

-Christmas Markets throughout the country normally start in the last November week and last until the 23rd December.
+Christmas Markets in Switzerland normally start in the last November week and last until the 23rd December.
 However, please make sure to check out the exact opening hours for the Christmas market you want to check out to avoid disappointment.

 Zurich in winter also means visiting beautiful Christmas markets.
 There are lots to choose from and you’ll surely find one to please everyone.
 In the Old Town, there is a very beautiful and historic market – the oldest one in Zurich.